 From which we can deduce that Athelstane was no great scholar.

-There is an intriguing reference to a marriage that took place in Paddington, London, in the first three months of 1911, shortly after his graduation.
+There is an intriguing reference to a marriage that took place in Paddington, London in early 1911, shortly after his graduation.

-The record names two men – Athelstane and one Guy Lutwyche – and three women: Margaret R P Kirkpatrick, Margaret R P Morris and Margaret M B Thomas.
+Athelstane is mentioned alongside one man – Guy Latham Lutwyche – and three women – Margaret R P Kirkpatrick, Margaret R P Morris and Margaret M B Thomas.

 According to his India Office record, Athelstane joined the Bombay Civil Service in December 1913, so must have returned to India by that date.

 In 1914, presumably on the outbreak of war, he became a second lieutenant in the Indian Army Officer’s Reserve.